Why Socotra?

 Alien Land on Earth

-Despite its modest size, Socotra boasts a diversity of landscapes.
+Despite its relatively modest size, Socotra boasts a diversity of landscapes.

-As a reward for the long journey here, we'll find endless beaches with snow-white sand, sometimes piling into high dunes along nearby cliffs, lagoons enclosed by sandbars, deep canyons, natural freshwater pools, oases with palm groves, coastal plains, limestone plateaus adorned with karst caves, and a mountain rising about 1500 metres in the interior.
-For a carefree break from the hikes, we'll indulge in swimming and snorkelling.
+As a reward for the long journey here, we'll be greeted by endless beaches with snow-white sand, which in places piles into high dunes on the slopes of nearby rocks; lagoons enclosed by sandy spits; deep canyons; natural freshwater pools; palm groves in oasis settings; coastal plains; limestone plateaus adorned with karst caves; and a 1500-meter-high mountain at the heart of the island.
+And for a break from our treks, we'll indulge in swimming and snorkelling, embracing complete leisure.

-Natural wonders also await us underground – in two caves that awe with their majestic stalactite and stalagmite formations.
-We'll enjoy overnights in the great outdoors, where the pure air and absence of light pollution will present us with unforgettable views of the star-studded sky.
+The natural wonders extend underground too—we'll explore two caves that astonish with their majestic stalactite and stalagmite formations.
+We'll also enjoy nights in nature, where the pure air and absence of light pollution will gift us unforgettable views of a sky scattered with stars.

 The Experience